bernamar/sheridan-template-responsive/README.md

 } ?>
 ```

+In this file you can modify lines 11–20 to add in HTTP requests. jQuery and all default stylesheets and scripts are already included above this section.

+##### Usage

 1. Create a new file. e.g. `second_page.php`
 2. In the navigation, link to this page like so: `<a href="/?p=second_page">Second Page</a>`

 This will tell the `index.php` file to include the page with the value of `p` so it is important that they are identical.

 If no value for `p` is specified, it defaults to `site.php` which is the first page of your site.
-Feel free to rename this file but if you do, you must replace the reference to it in the `index.php` with the new filename (line 33).
+Feel free to rename this file but if you do, you must replace the reference to it in the `index.php` with the new filename (line 31).

 #### site.php